deepfence/terraform-gcp-cloud-scanner/examples/organization/README.md

 - `ORG_DOMAIN` GCP organization identification
 - `PROJECT_ID` GCP project where workload will be deployed
 - `REGION_ID` for the workload to be deployed
+- `multiple-acc-ids` list of projects where scanning will be done.

 ```terraform